kshun1994/Rain/README.md

 	- [X] Make it so boxes can change throughout Action duration
 	- [ ] Add recoveries that are cancellable into specific other Actions
 	- [X] Fix the animation frame looping (or lack thereof) on JumpAction
+- [ ] Make it so Action inputs can be specified as "on press" versus "input for frame"
+	- i.e. whether or not holding an input will do something on the first frame or if it's triggered by the actual button press
+- [ ] Add a more sophisticated Action priority system instead of the iteration order thing currently done in Action::handleInput()
 - [ ] Convert Action into composition-based design?
 - [ ] Have actions that directly lead into other actions
 - [ ] Have actions that change out boxes throughout their duration